 Prerequisites

-There are no required prerequisite courses in sociology for the Applied Sociology program, although prior coursework in social theory, research methods, and social statistics are desirable.
+There are no required prerequisite courses in sociology for the Applied Sociology program, although prior coursework in social theory, research methods, and social statistics is desirable.
 Prospective students with concerns about their preparation for the Applied Sociology program are encouraged to consult with the program coordinator.

 Grading Policy